hpsaturn/crypto-panel/README.md

 ### Config:

 On `cryptos.h` choose your currencies.
-On `main.cpp` choose the power consumption settings.
-Try to unchanged these settings maybe for power consumption and possible API usage ban.
+On `platformio.ini` you can change the power saving settings

 ## Build and Upload